seng637-summer/seng637-a2-chd-vicis/seng637-a2-team_number.md

 DataUtilities| getCumulativePercentages(KeyedValues data) | Jash Dubal

 ## Discussion of Mocking
+Below is a summary of the benefits and drawbacks of mocking.

 **Benefits:**
 1. Isolation of dependencies: Mocking helps test a unit without relying on its actual dependencies.